Urban City Lessons from San Francisco

-San Francisco is kind of like the USA’s Brighton – gay, vegan, green and hip.
-But it has better urban planning than most English cities, including cable cars that guide people through foggy weather, and innovative ideas to stem homelessness.
+San Francisco is kind of like the USA’s Brighton – gay, vegan and green!
+But it has better urban planning than most English cities, innovative ideas to help homeless people and cable cars that carry people around in foggy weather, resulting in less cars on the streets.

-Or uphill, turn your front wheels away from the curb and let your car roll back a few inches, so the wheels gently touch the curb.
-Sounds quite a hassle.
+Driving downhill, advice is to turn front wheels to the kerb (or the side of the road) and set your parking brake.
+Uphill, turn your front wheels away from the curb and let your car roll back a few inches, so the wheels gently touch the curb.
 No wonder so many people take the trolley car!

 A City Preparing for Earthquakes